pythonai200425/pages/12-pandas-hw2.md

-# Pandas Lesson 2 – Exercises 🎯
+# Pandas – Exercises 🎯

 Practice your new skills with these exercises.
 Try to solve them without looking back, and only peek if you get stuck 😉